Coronavirus latest: Some US states eye reopening soon | DW | 18.04.2020

-At least two US states consider easing restrictions on public life amid the coronavirus outbreak.
+At least three US states consider easing restrictions on public life amid the coronavirus outbreak.
 One tally has said over 150,000 people have died during the pandemic.
 Follow DW for the latest.

 Updates in Universal Coordinated Time (UTC/GMT)